-The kerb opening to your lot to allow vehicle access to the property.
-It is important to check the location of your crossover when siting your new home.
+The kerb opening to the lot to allow vehicle access to the property.
+It is important to check the location of the crossover when siting the new home.

 The front or face of a house.
-Land Developers will generally have to approve the look of the façade of your house, along with colours.
-So it’s important to deal with someone that is experienced with this.
+Land Developers will generally have to approve the look of the façade, along with colours.
+It’s important to deal with someone that is experienced with this.

 The angle of a sloping roof, usually expressed in degrees, eg.22 degree pitch.

 A re-establishment survey may be required prior to construction starting if 2 or more boundary/title pegs are missing.
-A qualified Land Surveyor would be required to re-establish the site boundaries at a cost.
+A qualified Land Surveyor is required to re-establish the site boundaries at an extra cost.

-In order for a builder to build on your block of land, you will need to clear any rubbish or vegetation.
-It is a good idea to keep your block maintained to ensure there isn’t a lot of work required just before site start.
-You may decide on getting a temporary fence to keep people from dumping rubbish in your block; however, please ensure the fencing company does not remove any title pegs
+In order for a builder to build on the block of land, rubbish and vegetation will need to be cleared.
+It is a good idea to keep the block maintained to ensure there isn’t a lot of work required before the site start.
+A temporary fence is a way to keep people from dumping rubbish.
+Ensure no title pegs are removed.

-When you maintain your block, it means when we have completed the administration stage we will be able to get to the construction phase much sooner.
-If you do not maintain your block, it could take few weeks for you to remove rubbish, cut grass and get your boundaries identified, all of which could delay the start of your build.
+Maintaining the block means, after the administration stage is completed, we will be able to get to the construction phase earlier.
+If the block is not maintained, it could take few weeks to remove rubbish, cut grass/shrubs and get boundaries identified, all of which could delay the start of the build.

 Yes.
 We do organise designs and permits.
 We provide a full in-house design, permit and build service.